uptonking/note4yaoo/lib-editor-codemirror-community-view.md

 - I’ve used DecorationSet.between to iterate the decorations in the set

 - ## [Hide StateField decorations when replaced code is selected - v6 - discuss.
 CodeMirror _202310](https://discuss.codemirror.net/t/hide-statefield-decorations-when-replaced-code-is-selected/7219)
-  - I’ve achieved the same effect using a ViewPlugin and listening to update.selectionSet to determine the decorations that should no longer be displayed and provide a filtered decoration set; however I am a) not sure that this is a good solution and b) how to achieve the same with a StateField.
+  - I’ve achieved the same effect using a `ViewPlugin` and listening to `update.selectionSet` to determine the decorations that should no longer be displayed and provide a filtered decoration set; however I am a) not sure that this is a good solution and b) how to achieve the same with a StateField.

 - State fields should be able to react to updates in much the same way — they see every transaction that comes through, and can look at the selection of the new state.

 - this introduces a new issue.
 Since the widget influences the vertical layout, hiding it, sometimes influences the ongoing selection (because the lines get moved around and the cursor finds itself on top of a different line).
 This sometimes deselects the underlying code, making the widget appear again, only to change the vertical layout once more, and so on.
 A simple solution would be to wait until the user is “done” selecting before hiding/showing widgets; but I think there is no such event in CodeMirror to listen to, or is there?
-  - Not on the state level.
-You can of course listen to mouse and touch events on the view.
+  - Not on the state level. 💡 You can of course listen to mouse and touch events on the view.

 - ## [How to replace content with widget? - v6 - discuss.
 CodeMirror](https://discuss.codemirror.net/t/how-to-replace-content-with-widget/4288)
 - You have to provide your decorations from a state field, not a view plugin, if they are able to change the vertical structure of the editor content (because the viewport depends on that structure, and view plugins update after the viewport has been computed).